-Graduate Students will normally share an office and/or desk space with other graduate students.
-Space assignments and keys are done by Christy Gray.
+Graduate Students will normally share an office and/or desk space with other graduate students when teaching for English.
+Students on Fellowship or teaching for other departments are not assigned a desk space.
+Assignments and keys are issued by Christy Gray.